avtar/gpii-automation/README.md

 Provision the VM
 ----------------

-Start with an Windows image as described above.
+Start with a Windows image as described above.
 Then:

 ```
 Provision-WinVM.ps1 <ComputerName> <Credential>